MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-default-sharing-link.md

 - GSP150
 - MET150
 ms.assetid: 81b763af-f301-4226-8842-8d13bd07face
-description: "Learn how to change the default sharing link for a specific site."
+description: Learn about how to change the default sharing link type for a specific site in SharePoint and OneDrive.
 ---

 # Change the default link type for a site